Udemy Alternatives

 When you buy through links on our site, we may earn a commission at no extra cost to you.
 However, this does not influence our evaluations.

 Udemy is the world’s largest marketplace for online learning and teaching.
-With over 210,000 courses and 64+ million learners Udemy is undoubtedly a great place for you to develop, or learn, new, skills.
+With over 210,000 courses and 64+ million learners, Udemy has become an industry standard for those looking to develop, or learn, new, skills.

-But is there something better than Udemy?
-Who is the competition for Udemy?
+But is there something out there that’s better than Udemy?
+What’s Udemy’s competition like?

 Let’s be clear, Udemy is a great platform.
-But there are sites like Skillshare, Cousera or MasterClass that may offer features better suited to your specific needs.
+But there are sites like Skillshare, Coursera or MasterClass – all of which may offer some features that are better suited to your specific needs.

 Quick summary